swhitley/Boomerang/README.md

 ## Quick Start

-Although it is possible to run Boomerang as a standalone app, an EIB is often used as input to `Boomerang`.
+Although an EIB is often used as input, Boomerang can also be run as a standalone app.
+If a RaaS has already been created, and the XSLT document is stored in Workday Drive, follow the instructions below to quickly launch a boomerang integration.

 1. Launch the `Boomerang-v2`integration.
 2. Select the `Web Service` that corresponds to the web service request in your XSLT.